Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

 Proof of Income

-Homebuyers must show W-2 wage statements from the last two years, any documentation that shows year-to-date income like pay stubs, federal tax returns from the last two years, and proof of miscellany income such as end-of-year work bonuses or alimony.
+Homebuyers must show W-2 wage statements from the last two years, any documentation that shows year-to-date income like pay stubs, federal tax returns from the previous two years, and proof of miscellaneous income such as end-of-year work bonuses or alimony.

 Proof of Assets

-To prove that potential buyers have funds for the down payment and closing costs, lenders will also need to look at bank statements for a number of years, any investment account statements, and their debt-to-income ratio (DTI).
+To prove that potential buyers have funds for the down payment and closing costs, lenders must look at bank statements for several years, any investment account statements, and their debt-to-income ratio (DTI).

 Credit Check